-- 4.3.4.
+- 4.3.3.
+Each additional or supplementary symbol, word or abbreviation used by the manufacturer shall not cause confusion with any symbol specified in this global technical regulation. - 4.3.4.
 If the control, indicator or tell-tale for the same function are combined, one symbol may be used to identify that combination. - 4.3.5.
 All identification symbols for the tell-tales, indicators and controls provided on handle bar or instrument cluster shall be positioned so as to appear to the driver to be perceptually upright except for an audible warning device.
-For rotating controls that have an "off" position, this requirement applies to the control in the "off" position. - 4.3.6 When fitted, each control that regulates a system function over a continuous range shall have identification provided for the limits of the adjustment range.
+For rotating controls that have an "off" position, this requirement applies to the control in the "off" position. - 4.3.6.
+Identification symbols shall be provided for the control of each function of the automatic vehicle speed system (cruise control). - 4.3.7.
+When fitted, each control that regulates a system function over a continuous range shall have identification provided for the limits of the adjustment range.